 This Admissions and Continued Occupancy Policy (ACOP) describes the admission to the Low Income Public Housing Program (Program), occupancy and transfer policies by which the CHA determines eligibility for admission, selects prospective residents, assigns units, admits residents, and processes transfers, in a fair and nondiscriminatory manner.

-The mission of the Chattanooga Housing Authority parallels that of the Department of Housing and Urban Development to create strong, sustainable inclusive communities and quality affordable homes for all; to strengthen the housing market to bolster the economy and protect consumers; meet the need for quality affordable rental homes; utilize housing as a platform for improving quality of life and build inclusive and sustainable communities free from discrimination.
+The mission of the Chattanooga Housing Authority parallels that of the Department of Housing and Urban Development: to create strong, sustainable inclusive communities and quality affordable homes for all; to strengthen the housing market to bolster the economy and protect consumers; to meet the need for quality affordable rental homes; to utilize housing as a platform for improving quality of life; and to build inclusive and sustainable communities free from discrimination.
 All employees of the CHA are expected to work cooperatively with management, residents, the public and co-workers toward achieving the mission and goals of the CHA as set forth by the Board of Commissioners (Board).

 Among the CHA’s goals in achieving this mission are the following:

-To provide healthy, drug-free communities both in and surrounding units supported and managed by the CHA;
+To provide healthy, drug-free communities both in units managed by the CHA and in surrounding neighborhoods;

 To serve as the city’s housing safety net to the maximum extent possible without sacrificing the health of the community and neighborhood;